mathis2001/GitDiscloser/README.md

 -f find possible secrets with a wordlist

+-n sort by the more recently indexed (because old secrets can no longer be valid)

 -k search for a specific keyword (passwd, password, token, api_token, secret, private, ldap...)

 -u search for urls in files (useful to get endpoints and a larger attack surface)